LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 ---
-title: "Protect dependency installation process with allow-scripts"
+title: 'Protect dependency installation process with allow-scripts'
 description: 'A user guide for @lavamoat/allow-scripts'
 ---